Spbaehr/IoT49/doc/wifi.md

 ![Setting the WiFi address](wifi.png)

 Click `File->Save` and Reconnect.
 The ESP32 is now connected over WiFi.
 You can verify this by disconnecting from the computer and instead powering the board from a LiPo battery.

+After establishing the wireless connection, `boot.py` instructs the ESP32 to fetch the current time from the internet.
+If only my kitchen range was this clever ...